AySalem13/International_Students_Mental_Health_Analysis/README.md

 <img width="527" height="286" alt="image" src="https://github.com/user-attachments/assets/34f8108c-092d-43ad-9b2e-74993fcfc0ec" />

-From the reliable years (1-4), I noticed that PHQ (depression) and AS (acculturative stress) both increase as the length of stay increases, which suggests that higher stress may be linked to higher depression scores.
+From the reliable years (1–4), I noticed that PHQ (depression) and AS (acculturative stress) both increase as the length of stay increases, which suggests that higher stress may be linked to higher depression scores.
 On the other hand, SCS (social connectedness) decreases over the same period, and since it moves in the opposite direction of PHQ, it suggests that feeling less socially connected may be related to higher depression.

-These patterns match the general ideas from the original study, and they show how stress, connectedness, and depression can move together in predictable ways.
-Even though I avoided making conclusions from the small samples after year 5, the trends in years 1–4 were clear enough to show meaningful relationships between the three mental health indicators.
+Even though I avoided making conclusions from the small samples after year 5, the trends in years 1–4 were clear enough to show meaningful relationships between the three mental health indicators

 Overall, this small project helped me understand how to break down a dataset, question the reliability of certain values, focus on the stable parts of the data, and spot meaningful patterns without overinterpreting the noisy ones.
-It also showed how SQL and Power BI together can reveal connections that match what previous studies have found.
+It also showed how SQL and Power BI together can reveal connections that emerge naturally when the data is explored carefully.